 Want to know how we do it?
 Our amazing team of designers will be here, sharing their decorating tips and holiday how-to ideas - to help make decorating for the holidays easier and more beautiful for you, too.
-We will be sharing new designer tips every week, from now until Christmas.
 You might be surprised at how ordinary items you probably already have around your home can add extra interest to a display or help decorations work in a better way.

 If there is something you'd particularly like to see, leave a request on our blog or our Facebook page, or send an e-mail to firstname.lastname@example.org, and we'll try to include it.
 Happy holiday decorating!